damianhakert/damianhakert.github.io/source/posts/2016-06-27-get-started-with-openshift-origin-3-and-gitlab.html.md

    systemctl status openshift -l
    ```

-Now you will be able to login using `oc` and visit the web console.
+Now you will be able to login using `oc` (like we did before) and visit the web
+console.

 ## Deploy GitLab